-75. The NIH explained, "The assessment of substantial equivalence does not require under the 510(k) Premarket Notification.
-Under Section 510(k) of the Federal Food, Drug and approval by the FDA.
+76. Defendants cleared the Ethicon Proceed Surgical Mesh, and its related components, under the 510(k) Premarket Notification.
+Under Section 510(k) of the Federal Food, Drug and Cosmetic Act, a medical device does not have to go through the rigors of a clinical study to gain approval by the FDA.
 Instead, the device was supposed to demonstrate substantial equivalence to a predicate medical device.